 - Chronic diarrhea → electrolyte imbalances

-- Hypertension, tachycardia, palpitations, sweating, flushing (hypertension is more commonly seen in pheochromocytoma)
+- Possibly hypertension, tachycardia, palpitations, sweating, flushing (hypertension is more commonly seen in pheochromocytoma)

-- CT or MRI: to identify the primary site
+- Imaging: to identify the primary site

 - Small round blue cells with hyperchromatic nuclei

-- Bombesin positive
+- Bombesin and NSE positive

 Neuroblastoma patients are treated based on their risk category (low, intermediate, or high), which is based on the stage of their neuroblastoma (extent of disease), age at diagnosis, and the presence/absence of MYCN amplification.